The AUC’s electronic filing tool used to manage, search and upload application documents

 Stories of innovative regulatory solutions for Albertans and happenings at the AUC

-If you feel your community may be affected by a utility application, you can register to participate to have your say about the project.
+If you feel your community may be affected by a utility application, you can register to participate through the eFiling System and fill-out the Statement of Intent to Participate (SIP) form to have your say about the project.

 After creating an eFiling account or logging into an existing account, enter the proceeding ID number assigned to the application and communicated in the notice.
 Use the “register to participate” button within the eFiling System and follow the outlined steps.